thecppzoo/zoo/design/AnyContainer.md

 the function `fool` that passes the same pointer as both arguments ends up returning 0 while it should return 1 in little endian where it not for *strict aliasing*, `fool` is free to return 0 or 1.
 By the way, the compiler does not have to issue the assignments in the order set in the source code, since they refer to different objects, the end result does not depend on which is assigned first!
 And this may happen if the code is inlined...

 This code base uses one fully portable way to change the type of objects in memory: *in-place-new*.
 It is clear that placement new would not make any sense if this operator wasn't an exception to the strict aliasing rules.

+**Note**: Readers are encouraged to note the awful code GCC 7.2 and predecessors generate for `notStrict` and `smart`: not only it checks for `nullptr` in placement new, it also checks for whether a reference is null.

 ### Further commentary on strict aliasing